Boris-Em/BEMSimpleLineGraph/README.md

 <b>BEMSimpleLineGraph</b> makes it easy to create and customize line graphs for iOS.
 </p>

-<b>BEMSimpleLineGraph</b> is a charting library that makes it easy to create beautiful line graphs for iOS.
+**BEMSimpleLineGraph** is a charting library that makes it easy to create beautiful line graphs for iOS.
 It is easy to set-up and to use in any iOS Project.
 It's focused on highly customizable and interactive line graphs.
 Plus, it is lightweight and can be integrated in minutes (maybe even seconds).

-<b>BEMSimpleLineGraph's</b> implementation, data source, and delegate are all modeled off of UITableView and UICollectionView.
+**BEMSimpleLineGraph's** implementation, data source, and delegate are all modeled off of UITableView and UICollectionView.
 If you're familiar with using a UITableView, UITableViewController, or UICollectionView, using BEMSimpleLineGraph should be a breeze!

-The full documentation of the project is available on its [wiki.](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki)
+The full documentation of the project is available on its [wiki](https://github.com/Boris-Em/BEMSimpleLineGraph/wiki).

 ## Table of Contents